 Warning-Do not let scorpions sting you on purpose—like many other entomologists, I am a little nuts.

 Pet scorpions may be kept in small aquariums on a variety of substrates; however, sand is not desirable.
 Sand is abrasive (sand paper!) and can wear of the waxy outer layer of an arthropod’s exoskeleton-thus causing an increased loss of water from the body and possible death.
-A water source is necessary, and weekly feedings of a cricket or two will insure survival.
+A water source is necessary, and weekly feedings of a cricket or 2 will insure survival.
 Most species takes several years to reach adulthood and generally live a year as an adult.
 Because scorpions sold in pet stores are collected as adults, they generally live less than a year in captivity.
 Emperor scorpions are quite different than almost all other species, and more than one can be kept in the same cage.

-A Pile of Emperor Scorpions.
+Pile of Emperor Scorpions.

 The Imperial scorpion is an Asian species that is also black, smaller than the emperor and has smoother, smaller pedipalps.
 Imperial scorpions are more aggressive than emperors but still are reluctant to sting; they will pinch when agitated.
 Generally, scorpions with large pedipalps do not rely on their sting to immobilize prey.
 As a result, their venom is not generally very toxic.
 I had always thought scorpions fed almost exclusively on other arthropods, but one day in Thailand I saw a small chick being dragged down into a wood-pile.
 On close inspection, an imperial scorpion had it by the leg and was going to have Colonel Sanders for lunch.